 For lunch we stopped at Time Out Market, a food hall with 35 stalls located in the historic Mercado da Ribeira.
 I got the swordfish risotto from Marlene Vieira, and stocked up on pastéis de nata at Mangeiraria.

 After lunch, we made our way to Santa Apolonia station to catch the train to Porto.
-Stay tuned for my Porto Travel Guide coming soon!
+If you’re heading to Porto, be sure to check out my Porto Travel Guide!

 With its beautiful miradouro views, colorful tile work, cool street art, sunny climate, and freshly baked pastéis de nata, Lisboa quickly captured my heart.
 I hope that my Lisbon travel guide and itinerary will inspire you to visit this lovable Portuguese city!